-E. Related and Consolidated Cases.
+- E. Related and Consolidated Cases.
 After an action has been accepted as related to a prior filing, all future court papers and correspondence must contain the docket number of the new filing as well as the docket number of the case to which it is related (e.g., 12-CV-1234 [rel.
 11-CV-4321]).
-After two or more actions have been consolidated for all purposes under a single docket number pursuant to Rule 42(a)(2) of the Federal Rules of Civil Procedure, all future court papers and correspondence should be filed only in the docket under which the cases have been consolidated and should reference only that docket number.

-- F. ECF.
+After two or more actions have been consolidated for all purposes under a single docket number pursuant to Rule 42(a)(2) of the Federal Rules of Civil Procedure, all future court papers and correspondence should be filed only in the docket number. - F. ECF.
 In accordance with the Electronic Case Filing Rules and Instructions, counsel are required to register promptly as ECF filers and to enter an appearance in the case.
 Counsel are responsible for updating their contact information on ECF, should it change, and they are responsible for checking the docket sheet regularly, regardless of whether they receive an ECF notification of case activity.
 For assistance with updating contact information, please contact the ECF Help Desk at helpdesk@nysd.uscourts.gov or (212) 805-0800; do not file a lettermotion advising the Court of the change. - G. Urgent Communications.
 As a general matter, materials filed via ECF are reviewed by the Court the business day after they have been filed.
-If a submission requires more immediate attention, the filing party should notify Chambers by telephone after filing the submission on ECF.
+If a submission requires more immediate attention, the filing party should notify Chambers by telephone, consistent with the procedures required by paragraph 2(B), after filing the submission on ECF. - H. Multi-Media Filings.
+Any audio, video, or other multi-media filings shall be submitted on a USB drive and hand-delivered to the 200 Worth Street entrance in accordance paragraph 2(C).